 12185 S. Virginia Street, Reno, NV 89511.
 Phone: 775-636-5100.
 Open: .Late November until December 25th.
 All trees are guaranteed to last until Christmas if kept in water.
 We offer both stock and custom flocked trees, flame retardant trees for business, and local delivery.
 Come visit us at our new location at 12185 S. Virginia Street.
 We are on the west side of S. Virginia Street, just south of Bishop Manogue Drive, across from the south Wal-Mart.

-A visitor writes on August 13, 2009: "Please come by and visit Reno's best Christmas Tree and holiday decoration location.
+Comments from a visitor on August 13, 2009: "Please come by and visit Reno's best Christmas Tree and holiday decoration location.
 See the largest variety of trees, fresh from the Northwest.
-The friendly folks at Toll House will help you find that perfect tree from a 1 foot table top trees to 15' tall showcase trees, " (Suggested by a visitor, ADDED: August 13, 2009)
+The friendly folks at Toll House will help you find that perfect tree from a 1 foot table top trees to 15' tall showcase trees, " (ADDED: August 13, 2009, suggested by a visitor)

 You can also get a permit to cut a tree from the forests.
 Here's how: